 - The Davis campus (not “main campus”) is the designation for UC Davis facilities and programs in Davis.

-- The Sacramento campus is the designation for UC Davis facilities and programs located in the area around Stockton Boulevard and Broadway in Sacramento, including the UC Davis Medical Center and UC Davis School of Medicine.
+- The Sacramento campus is the designation for UC Davis facilities and programs located in the area around Stockton Boulevard and Broadway in Sacramento, including the UC Davis Medical Center, the Betty Irene Moore School of Nursing and the UC Davis School of Medicine.

 University of California